 I must mention, that right next to the parking lot there’s a cable car station which can take you 400 meters higher.
 If you wish to get faster to the mountains and hike up there, you can definitely use it.

 The station works from May till the end of October, every day from 8.00 till 18.00.
 The price for back and forth is 25 CHF and as I find out from their official information: you must have cash for this as well, no card payments.
 Check all their latest information here: AlpsSigel cable car station.

 I personally didn’t use this cable car and headed straight to the forest.
-Now, in the beginning, the hike is very steep, so be ready to chose the pace accordingly.
-The hike in the beginning is by a very beautiful mountain river/stream where you can make some beautiful pictures.
+Now, in the beginning, the hike is very steep, so be ready to choose the pace accordingly.
+The hike, in the beginning, is by a very beautiful mountain river/stream where you can make some beautiful pictures.